zerodaykb/zerodaykb.github.io/docs/_posts/2025-11-10-a-case-of-bypassing-defences-in-microservices-applications.md

 ## The bug

-Both endpoint were hitting same microservice which code looked like this:
+Both endpoint were hitting same microservice which code looked like this (pseudo code):

 ```python
 valid = {"image", "pdf", "logo"}